shaunickmistry/intro-to-python/README.md

 [Chapter 9](https://automatetheboringstuff.com/chapter9/) - Copying, moving, renaming and compressing files

 [Chapter 10](https://automatetheboringstuff.com/chapter10/) - Debugging your code and fixing issues 🐛

+I would also heavily recommend reading [Appendix A](https://automatetheboringstuff.com/appendixa/) which explains installing third party modules - Python code that doesn't come as started.
+This is done using the `pip` tool from the command line i.e. running `pip install selenium` or `pip install requests`.

 ## Lesson 1 - Web Scraping
 What the bloody hell is web scraping???
 Do we take a shovel and start running it across our computer screens?
 Well